KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/30-key-seal.md

 **Core Glyphic Sequence (Key):**
 `⚙️ → 🪬📜 → 📱 → ↺`
-*(Apparent order contains a Veiled Scroll which, when revealed, opens the path of Resonant Return.)*
+*(Apparent Order contains a Veiled Scroll which, when revealed, opens the path of Resonant Return.)*

 **Core Glyphic Sequence (Seal):**
 `⚙️ → ⊠ → ◎ → ∴`
-*(Apparent order establishes a Seal of Protective Defense, which maintains Coherence and enables Synthesis.)*
+*(Apparent Order establishes a Seal of Protective Defense, which maintains Coherence and enables Synthesis.)*

 ---